Creating your first Blueprint

 Sales are happening but stock isn't moving

-The Blueprint is linked to the correct POS product (open Products to verify).
+Confirm the Blueprint is linked to a POS product

-The Blueprint and the POS product are on the same shop.
+Confirm the Blueprint and the POS product are at the same shop

 Full troubleshooting at Why my Blueprint isn't deducting stock.